carolynwu/Messenger/README.md

 ### knowledge about Node.js and Angular
 * Some notes about Node.js:

-Node is a runtime environment for executing JavaScript code
+Node is a runtime environment for executing JavaScript code.

 There are two key components of the web application: client and service.
 Node.js is bascially JavaScript on the server part.

 **Express.js**

 The framework